 15. Protect Your Savings and Investments from Tax

 When you start, invest in one of the tax wrappers such as an ISA, a Lifetime ISA or a pension.
-If you want to make it really simple, use an online wealth manager such as Wealthsimple to get started today with as little as £1.
+You can start a regular savings plan from as little as £50, or with a £1,000 lump sum with Fidelity Investment ISA.
+Capital at risk.

 16. Review Your Investment Regularly

 It is important to monitor and review your investments and investment objectives regularly.
 Financial goals evolve over time, so you should ensure your portfolio is still in line with your personal goals, values and risk tolerance.

 Reviewing your portfolio is just another way to make sure you are staying on top of your investments.
 The truth is that what you don’t review goes backwards, and not reviewing your portfolio is comparable to blindly entrusting your money to others.